msalemor/ai-apps-blocks/README.md

 - [Azure AI Search - Semantic Search](https://learn.microsoft.com/en-us/azure/search/semantic-search-overview)
 - [Azure Cosmos DB - MongoDB](https://learn.microsoft.com/en-us/azure/cosmos-db/vector-database)

+### Setting context vs fine-tuning

+You can enhance the prompt by adding more data that gives it context.
+For example, if you want to summarize a document, you can include the document text in the prompt and ask GPT to summarize it.
+This is how some resource-augmented techniques work: they add extra data to the prompt and use prompt engineering to write the instructions for the desired outcome.
+Sometimes, this may be enough to meet the requirements.
+Other times, you may need to combine context setting and fine-tuning.

+Some OpenAI models, like GPT 3.5, can be tuned.
+Fine-tuning could be described as the process of customizing a model by affecting the model weights to possibly teach it new skills.
+When is it appropriate to fine-tune:

+- Teach a model a new skill
+- Change the behavior of a model
+- Reduce latency or switch one model for another (instead of GPT 4 use GPT 3.5-turbo)
+- Reduce inference and cost (for example moving the instructions in a long prompt as part of the model)

+A common approach is to begin with designing prompts and establishing context, evaluate the results, and then determine if fine-tuning would be beneficial.

 ### Where is the difficulty? ("The everything else")

 Making a call to a GPT endpoint is as simple as sending one sentence, `What is the speed of light?`, via a CURL command like this: